PremiAir Racing

-PremiAir Racing is an Australian motor racing team competing in ANDRA Top Fuel and the Supercars Championship.
-The team is owned by Peter Xiberras, the managing director of PremiAir Hire and himself a Top Fuel drag racing champion.
+PremiAir Racing is an Australian Motor Racing Team competing in ANDRA Top Fuel and the Supercars Championship, where it fields two Chevrolet Camaro ZL1s under the commercial title PremiAir Racing.
+The Team is owned by Peter Xiberras, the managing director of PremiAir Hire and himself a Top Fuel drag racing champion.

 History

 Top Fuel

 PremiAir Racing has competed in ANDRA Top Fuel events since 2014.

 Supercars

 In January 2022, PremiAir Racing bought Tekno Autosports' Supercars Championship team, six weeks prior to the 2022 Supercars Championship's scheduled commencement date at Sydney Motorsport Park.
 Tekno, branded as Team Sydney since 2020, had competed in the series since 2011 as an independent team.
-On the 21st of June 2022, PremiAir Racing terminated the contract of Garry Jacobson effective immediately after the Darwin Triple Crown.
-On July 5, it was announced that James Golding would replace Jacobson for the remainder of the season.
+On 21 June 2022, PremiAir Racing terminated the contract of Garry Jacobson effective immediately after the Darwin Triple Crown.
+On 5 July, it was announced that James Golding would replace Jacobson for the remainder of the season.

-On October 14th, PremiAir confirmed the departure of Chris Pither at the end of the 2022 season.
+On 14 October, PremiAir confirmed the departure of Chris Pither at the end of the 2022 season.
 A week later PremiAir revealed that Tim Slade would be signing on to the team for the 2023 season, replacing Chris Pither.
 Later, PremiAir confirmed that James Golding would continue with the team for the 2023 season.

+Season 2025 see's New Zealand born Richie Stanaway join as Jimmy's team mate, racing under Car#62 which was his fathers original racing number.
+24 September, PremiAir confirmed the departure of James Golding at the end of the 2025 season.

+In 2026 Roland Dane will join the team as team principal.